Arin0402/Data-structures-and-Algorithms/28Java/000_Java_Foundation.md

         - heap space efficiency
         - security

 # Exception handling

     There are two types of abnormalities that can occur

     - Exception
+        - An Exception is a problem that happens while a program is running, but it's something the program can potentially handle and recover from.

+        - Analogy: Think of it like a flat tire while driving.
+It's a problem that stops your normal progress, but you have a plan to deal with it (pull over, change the tire) and then continue your journey.

+        - Examples: A file not being found, a network connection being lost, or invalid input from a user.

     - Error
+        - An Error is a critical, system-level failure that the program usually cannot recover from

+        - Analogy: Think of it like your car's engine block cracking while you're driving.
+It's a catastrophic failure.
+There's nothing you can do on the side of the road to fix it; the car is stopped for good.

+        - Examples: The system running out of memory (OutOfMemoryError) or the program's memory getting corrupted.

     - these are classes which are inherited from Throwable class (java.lang package)

-    java.lang.Object
+    Throwable
+    ├── Error
+    │   ├── OutOfMemoryError
+    │   ├── StackOverflowError
+    │   └── VirtualMachineError
+    │
-    └── java.lang.Throwable
+    └── Exception
-        ├── java.lang.Error
+        ├── Checked Exceptions
+        │   ├──FileNotFoundException
+        │   ├──ClassNotFoundException
+        │   ├──IOFoundException
+        │   ├──InstantiationException
+        │   ├──SQLException
+        │   └── EOFException
+        │
+        │
-        └── java.lang.Exception
+        └── RuntimeException (Unchecked)
+            ├── NullPointerException
+            ├── IllegalArgumentException
+            ├── ArithmeticException
+            ├── ClassCastException
-                ├── java.lang.RuntimeException
+            ├── ArrayIndexOutOfBoundsException
-                └── other checked exceptions
+            └── StringIndexOutOfBoundsException

 # Types of exception

     - checked
-        - those exceptions which are directly inherited from Exception class
-        - RuntimeException
-        - IOException
-        - SQLException
-        - ClassNotFoundException
+        - Checked exceptions are called compile-time exceptions because these exceptions are checked at compile-time by the compiler.

     - unchecked

-        - those exceptions which are not directly inherited from Exception class
-        - these are inherited from RuntimeException class
-        - Airthmetic Exc.
-        - Nullpointer Exc.
-        - Numberformat Exc.
-        - Indexoutofbound Exc.
-            - ArrayIndexout Exc.
-            - StirngIndexout Exc.
+        - The unchecked exceptions are just opposite to the checked exceptions.
+The compiler will not check these exceptions at compile time.
+In simple words, if a program throws an unchecked exception, and even if we did not handle or declare it, the program would not give a compilation error.

 # Types of error